bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/transforms.rst

 Transforms
 ==========

 YSLD allows for the use of :ref:`rendering transformations <cartography.rt>`.
 Rendering transformations are processes on the server that are executed inside the rendering pipeline, to allow for dynamic data transformations.
-In OpenGeo Suite, rendering transformations are typically exposed as WPS processes LINK?.
+In OpenGeo Suite, rendering transformations are typically exposed as WPS processes.

 For example, one could create a style that applies to a point layer, and applies a Heatmap process as a rendering transformation, making the output a (raster) heatmap.

 Because rendering transformations can change the geometry type, it is important to make sure that the :ref:`symbolizer <cartography.ysld.reference.symbolizers>` used matches the *output* of the rendering transformation, not the input.
 In the above heatmap example, the appropriate symbolizer would be a raster symbolizer, as the output of a heatmap is a raster.

-For more information, please see the section on :ref:`rendering transformations <cartography.rt>` or WPS LINK
+For more information, please see the sections on :ref:`cartography.rt` and :ref:`processing`.

 Syntax
 ------